 Additional Costs

-*Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2021.
-Fees are subject to change for programs starting in Fall 2022 and at later dates.
+*Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2025.
+Fees are subject to change for programs starting in Fall 2026 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

-** Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2022.
-Fees are subject to change for programs starting in Fall 2023 and at later dates.
+** Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2026.
+Tuition fees are subject to board approval.
+Material, student service and ancillary fees are estimated based on prior years.
+All fees are subject to change without notice.
+This fee does not include books, which are to be purchased by the student separately.

 International Students